ysun98/Contributions/CONTRIBUTING.md

 Wait until this related package builds before submitting further related packages.

+The `AdditionalPackages` comment must be posted by the same GitHub user who created the issue.
+Also, the initial package submitted in the issue must have completed the 'moderation'  step.
+If these conditions are not met, the additional package will not build.

 **IMPORTANT**: You need to [add a webhook](#adding-a-web-hook) for these additional related packages as well, if you want pushes to them to trigger new builds.